-Reducing the side effects of treatment for prostate cancerAugust 27th, 2012 in Cancer /
+Reducing the side effects of treatment for prostate cancerAugust 27, 2012 in Medicine & Health / Cancer

 New research published in BioMed Central's open access journal BMC Medicine reassessing clinical data from trials, which investigate ways of treating side effects of therapy for prostate cancer, finds that tamoxifen, an anti-estrogen used to treat breast cancer, is also able to suppress gynecomastia and breast pain in men.